 Our conversation with Puoyan was full of POV-shifting insights, friendly debate, and actionable advice for founders and sales folks alike.

-To make sure you don’t miss another AMA like this one, request to join Pocus’ PLS community.
+To make sure you don’t miss another AMA like this one, join the 10x GTM community.